The St Helena Resilience Forum is based on the UK model as per the provisions of the Civil Contingencies Act 2004.

 The role of the Resilience Forum is to oversee Emergency Planning arrangements for the Island and task work based on an ongoing process of threat and risk assessment.

-The Forum provides an opportunity for Cat 1 and 2 (and where appropriate Cat 3) responders, as identified within the Major Incident Response Plan, to contribute to the development of local resilience arrangements and contingency planning ensuring a solid foundation for the future.
+The Forum provides an opportunity for Cat 1 and 2 responders, as identified within the Major Incident Response Plan, to contribute to the development of local resilience arrangements and contingency planning ensuring a solid foundation for the future.

-The Resilience Forum is coordinated by the Emergency Planning Manager, on behalf of the Director of Policing.
+The Resilience Forum is coordinated by the Emergency Planning Manager, on behalf of the Chief of Police.
 The Emergency Planning Manager oversees the work plan and the progress of tasks actioned from the Board.